ivan-guerra/programmador.com/content/posts/linux-driver-development-for-embedded-processors.md

 tags: ["linux", "raspberrypi"]
 ---

-If you've already read through "Linux Device Drivers"[^1], it may be worth your time to read a more focused Linux driver development textbook.
+If you've already read through ["Linux Device Drivers"][1], it may be worth your time to read a more focused Linux driver development textbook.
 ARM driver development has been popular for some time now and remains relevant today.
 ["Linux Driver Development for Embedded Processors"][2] (ELDD for short) gives a